oracle-livelabs/developer/json-duality-adb-free/sql-extended/sql-extended.md

     ```
     ![Image alt text](images/task_3_2.png " ")

 3. Select from the tables again and you'll see they're gone from the duality view as well as the base SQL table.
-Copy the code and click **Run Script**.
+Clear the worksheet, copy the code below and click **Run Script**.

     ```